 The signal is the most important part.
 A feature without a signal is an experiment without a measurement — you can't learn from it, you can't know if it worked, and you can't decide whether to persevere or pivot.

 The leftmost shift isn't TDD.
 It isn't shape.
 It's the hypothesis — the decision to treat delivery as evidence generation, not output production.
+And with AI agents, evidence generation happens at a speed that changes what's possible.

 What This Means for Your Team